 Rather than simply accept that his views conflict with what the Buddha taught, as Huxley did, the Theoria Apophasis creator feels the need to twist the Buddha’s beliefs to conform with his own.

-Meditation Played Central Role in Metaphysics for Millennia
+Meditation Has Played Role in Metaphysics for Millennia

 As we all know, meditation has played a central role in mysticism, metaphysics and spirituality in all faith traditions from time immemorial.
 The Angry Photographer’s statements to the contrary are demonstrably false.

 It’s a pity that Ken Wheeler doesn’t support meditation.
-It seems as if taking up mindfulness to induce the relaxation response would do him a world of good in terms of anger management.
+It seems that taking up mindfulness to induce the relaxation response would do him a world of good in terms of anger management.